 This included requirements gathering, analysis of data sources and existing infrastructure, development of use cases, quality assurance, documentation and training, and rollout.
 The emphasis was on using demand gap analysis to create a strong foundation that would allow the Verizon team to pick up the ball and run with it.

 With the clarity and insight provided with Oracle EID, Verizon gained the ability to:

 - Better anticipate skills gaps in its workforce.

 - Proactively hire, to address expected skills gaps before they can negatively impact a project.

 - Optimize skills matching, to ensure the right people are on the right part of a project.

 - Pinpoint and understand financial variances, such as why hours billed on a project may not accord with initial estimates.

 - Accurately forecast trends that impact project completions.

 - Improve margins.

-As Oracle EID becomes embedded in its organization, and in the minds of its staff, Verizon’s Professional Services division is gaining the insight to better align resources with sales objectives.
-Analysts spend less time collecting data and more time getting to the truth.
-And frontline managers have the additional analytics they need to help deliver a positive experience for their clients.
+As Oracle EID becomes embedded in its organization, and in the minds of its staff, Verizon’s Professional Services division is developing the insight to better align resources with sales objectives.
+Analysts spend less time collecting data and more time getting to the truth, and frontline managers have the additional analytics they need to deliver a positive experience to clients.